laulaua3/RecalBoxPhoneControler/readme.md

-## Project for having a reallbox controller on your phone
+## Project for having a recalbox controller on your phone

 based on the api of Recalbox